Bringing life to your event

 Prices for outlets are for the entire show, not per day or by the hour.
 Advanced rates or regular rates depend on the date your order is received.
 The deadline date for discounted rates is listed online and on the order form.
 If an electrical layout is required, please submit before the deadline date to be eligible for the discounted rate.
 All orders and/or electrical layouts received after the deadline date are subject to the regular rate.

 Power for lighting fixtures is generally measured in watts.
-You can determine the amount of power your exhibit lighting requires by adding the wattage of each bulb.
+You can determine the amount of electric your exhibit lighting requires by adding the wattage of each bulb.
 Wattage information can typically be found on the packaging or the bulb itself.
 Wattage is the number printed on the top of the bulb or possibly on the metal base of the bulb.

 Once you’ve determined the total wattage for each 120-volt device in your booth, mark each piece at its location in the booth.
 You will need to order an outlet that meets or exceeds the total amount of power needed at each location.
-Separate outlets should be ordered for each power location to help minimize power disturbances.
+Separate outlets should be ordered for each power location to help minimize disturbances.
 You might also consider the number of plugs needed.
 It is best to overestimate power needs rather than underestimate, especially if you plan to use a vacuum in your booth during the run of the show.

 There is generally one connection point per outlet ordered.
-When placing your power order and designing your electrical layout, think about general areas of your exhibit where power could be united from a single outlet or power strip.
+When placing your order and designing your electrical layout, think about general areas of your exhibit where power could be united from a single outlet or strip.
 Consider the electrical load and how many items will be plugged in per outlet.
 Please note power strips offer six outlets but are only rated for 15 amps.
 If you need more outlets for low-wattage lights or devices, you may want to consider ordering multiple smaller outlets (i.e., two 10-amps rather than one 20-amp) to create additional plugs.
-Orders exceeding 120 volt/20 amps only provide one connection point and power strips cannot be provided.
+Orders exceeding 120 volt/20 amps only provide one connection point and strips cannot be provided.
 Labor is also required.

-After you've calculated how much power your exhibit requires, determine whether you will need 24-hour power to any of your equipment.
+After you’ve calculated how much power your exhibit requires, determine whether you will need 24-hour power to any of your equipment.
 Not all outlets have to be ordered on 24-hour power, only those that need it.
 Most facilities in Chicago require power to be turned off one-half hour after the show closes and restored one-half hour before the show opens.
 If any of your equipment requires uninterrupted power (charging stations, refrigerator’s, etc.) please consider ordering 24-hour power.
-24-hour power is generally double the rate.
+It is generally double the rate.